 Say no to feeling sad about getting older and yes to the life you still have in you.

 4 Write a love letter to yourself

-I get that your sad and maybe even feeling depressed about getting old so be gentle with yourself.
-Take some time to love and honour the ‘present you’ and write her a love letter.
+I get that you are sad and maybe even feeling depressed about getting old, so be gentle with yourself.
+Take some time to love and honor the ‘present you’ and write her a love letter.

 Remind her how beautiful she is and how amazing her life is.
-Go back and reminisce about all the fun things you did in your life and all the fun things you have yet to do but will do them.
+Go back and reminisce about all the fun things you did in your life and all the fun things you have yet to do but will do.

 5 Be grateful for how far you’ve come